 Listen to Concerns

-While it’s significant to uphold attendance expectations, it is equally essential to listen to any concerns the employee may have regarding their situation.
+While it is important to uphold attendance expectations, it is equally essential to listen to any concerns the employee may have regarding their situation.
 Engaging in active listening allows management to gain a deeper understanding of the underlying issues that may be causing the frequent early departures.
 An open dialogue creates a safe space for employees to express their challenges, whether they are personal, health-related, or work-related.

 Evaluate Work Output